The two spans of the Tacoma Narrows Bridge.

-Joggers and bikers traverse the bridge every day — the highly popular path was created with pedestrians in mind — but many would-be bridge walkers don't know where to begin the hike, since you can't park on busy Jackson Avenue.
+Turns out, runners and bikers traverse the Tacoma Narrows Bridge every day — the popular path was created with pedestrians in mind — but many would-be bridge walkers don’t know where to begin the hike, since you can’t park on busy Jackson Avenue.

 Room and a view

-Like so many other things in life, it's about the journey, not the destination: After touching down on the Gig Harbor side, like most bridge hikers, we turned around and walked back, since there's no easy pathway to a park or beach.
+Like so many other things in life, it’s about the journey, not the destination: After touching down on the Gig Harbor side, we turned around and walked back, since there’s no easy pathway to a park or beach.

 All in all, we nabbed some great photos, an awesome calf workout, an ample dose of vitamin D and a new family tradition.
-I can’t wait to take our kids back as grade-schoolers and teens, and my kids can’t wait to spill a new adventure story to their friends.
+I can’t wait to take our kids back as they get older, and my kids can’t wait to spill a new adventure story to their friends.
 How many kids can say they’ve walked across an iconic landmark spanning two cities?
 And we’ve got the pictures to prove it.